Video game music: Pre-recorded and streaming music

+Many sports game series like Madden NFL, NBA 2K, and FIFA use popular and underground songs in their soundtrack to give their menus atmosphere.
+The phrase "FIFA song" has become popular in recent years, it describes a song (often not American) that is upbeat and has lots of rhythm.
+The inclusion on the FIFA soundtrack has given many artists exposure that helped launch their music careers.

 Sequencing samples continue to be used in modern gaming where fully recorded audio is not viable.
 Until the mid-2000s, many larger games on home consoles used sequenced audio to save space.
 Additionally, most games on the Game Boy Advance and Nintendo DS used sequenced music due to storage limitations.
 Sometimes a cross between sequencing samples, and streaming music is used.
 Games such as Republic: The Revolution (music composed by James Hannigan) and Command & Conquer: Generals (music composed by Bill Brown) have utilised sophisticated systems governing the flow of incidental music by stringing together short phrases based on the action on screen and the player's most recent choices (see dynamic music).
 Other games dynamically mixed the sound on the game based on cues of the game environment.

 As processing power increased dramatically in the 6th generation of home consoles, it became possible to apply special effects in realtime to streamed audio.
-In SSX, a recent video game series, if a snowboarder takes to the air after jumping from a ramp, the music softens or muffles a bit, and the ambient noise of wind and air blowing becomes louder to emphasize being airborne.
+In SSX, if a snowboarder takes to the air after jumping from a ramp, the music softens or muffles a bit, and the ambient noise of wind and air blowing becomes louder to emphasize being airborne.
 When the snowboarder lands, the music resumes regular playback until its next "cue".
 The LucasArts company pioneered this interactive music technique with their iMUSE system, used in their early adventure games and the Star Wars flight simulators Star Wars: X-Wing and Star Wars: TIE Fighter.
 Action games such as these will change dynamically to match the amount of danger.
 Stealth-based games will sometimes rely on such music, either by handling streams differently, or dynamically changing the composition of a sequenced soundtrack.